bridgecrew-perf4/terraform-session-1/session_7/README.md

 }
 ```
 Which means if it's `dev` environment make publicly accessible (because we want dev team to have access to the database to manage it), if not don't make publicly accessible.

-### Modules in Terraform

-But for the RDS security group we also need to create another rule 3306 going to web_sg